mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 the hot flame of LLMs meeting the cool stone of Haskell yields a lot of wholly unique optimal paths, workflow quirks, and failure modes.

-The field is pretty big, but this post will focus on what I call "constraint-evading behavior" in LLMs as it relates to writing Haskell effectively with LLM collaboration.
+This post will focus on understanding what I call "constraint-evading behavior" in LLMs as it relates to writing Haskell effectively with LLM collaboration.

 Consider this Part 1 of a series.
-We're not going to talk about how to write Haskell with LLMs, but rather how to spot and understand a very common failure mode of LLMs once you actually _are_ writing "type-driven" Haskell.
+This post is about how to spot and understand a very common failure mode of LLMs once you actually _are_ writing "type-driven" Haskell.

 The Ideal Case: Haskell and LLMs